Another year, another list, another last minute write up with likely typos and non-sensical ramblings that no one reads anyway!

-My last.fm tells me that 2021 has been the 2nd or 3rd highest volume listening year since I started using it in back in 2008 and it looks like over 90% (ish) of that has been to albums released in 2021 so plenty of new stuff out there.
+My last.fm report for 2022 tells me that 2022 has been the 2nd highest volume listening year since I started using it in back in 2008 and, again, it looks like over 90% (ish) of that has been to albums released in 2022 so plenty of new stuff out there.

-For those that haven’t heard some of the albums here, I’ve tried to link to Spotify (other streaming services are available) to make discovery easier.
+As before, for those that haven’t heard some of the albums here, I’ve tried to link to Spotify (other streaming services are available) to make discovery easier.
 If you do like what you hear, please consider going to the Bandcamp link (or a record shop), where available, and buying the material in some form.
-Its tough enough for artists trying to make money from music in the current climate and Bandcamp allows them to make a way bigger cut from sales than any streaming service ever could … I want to be able to do these lists for years to come but we need a viable industry to be able to do that.

 So, the list …

 30: Abul Mogard - “COH Meets Abul Mogard”After years of Abul Mogard’s real identity being unclear (with the urban legend being that he was a retired Serbian factory worker), he breaks cover as the alter ego of Italian composer & musician Guido Zen and drops this collaboration with Russian born Swedish resident Ivan Pavlov (COH) that is the very definition of ambient electronica.

 More structured than Mogard’s ‘solo’ work but still that ‘wash over you’ experience that needs the right setting, mood and headphones to fully appreciate.

 29: Silversun Pickups - “Physical Thrills”On their strongest and most consistent offering since their 2009 sophomore release “Swoon”, Silversun Pickups deliver another album of ‘decent’ tracks that hang together to produce something that is way greater than the sum of its parts but never quite really great.